Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: CONCLUSIONS

 \section{CONCLUSIONS}

 In this article, we propose and demonstrate a framework for robust autonomous dynamic soaring.
 We show that, by using a optimization approach which considers wind uncertainty, the dynamic soaring approach can be more robust against wind uncertainty.
 The optimized trajectories are precomputed, and selected based on the estimated wind conditions.
 We demonstrate \iac{INDI}-based path following controller that can reliably track these paths.
-We believe that this is a step towards demonstrating autonomous dynamic soaring on \iac{UAV}.
+We believe that this is a step towards demonstrating autonomous dynamic soaring on \iac{UAV}. \revision[]{A complete \textit{in-the-loop} hardware validation of the proposed framework are left for future work due to the need for an optimized experimental platform.
+Further, the integration of secondary objectives like distance coverage and topographic constraints are relevant points for future work.}